Monday, September 17, 2007

 Underground

-Podzemlje/ Il était une fois un pays; black comedy / drama / tragedy, Serbia / France / Germany / Hungary, 1995; D: Emir Kusturica, S: Miki Manojlović, Lazar Ristovski, Mirjana Joković, Slavko Štimac, Ernst Stötzner, Srđan Todorović, Mirjana Karanović, Danilo 'Bata' Stojković
+Podzemlje / Il était une fois un pays; black comedy / drama / tragedy, Serbia / France / Germany / Hungary, 1995; D: Emir Kusturica, S: Miki Manojlović, Lazar Ristovski, Mirjana Joković, Slavko Štimac, Ernst Stötzner, Srđan Todorović, Mirjana Karanović, Danilo 'Bata' Stojković

 Belgrade, '41.
-Marko and Petar "Black", two of best friends, are surprised by World War II and the invasion of Nazis.
+Marko and Petar "Blacky", two of best friends and arm dealers, are surprised by World War II and the Nazi invasion.
 In Marko's house there is a bunker where they hide.
-But since Petar wants to marry actress Natalia, in whom Marko is also in love with, an intrigue happens: Marko puts Petar, brother Ivan and 20 other people into his bunker, telling them the bombardment is still under way...In '61, Marko marries Natalie and keeps lying to the people in the bunker that the World war is still going.
-But Peter goes out and starts a "fight" with some actors playing Nazis while Marko blows up the bunker...In '92, Peter is disillusioned and still leads a war against everyone, while his soldiers kill Marko and Natalia.
-When he realizes a new war started in Yugoslavia, Petar commits suicide.
+But since Petar wants to marry actress Natalia, in whom Marko is also in love with, an intrigue happens: Marko puts Petar, brother Ivan and 20 other people into his bunker, telling them the bombardment is still under way...
+In '61, Marko marries Natalia and keeps lying to the people in the bunker that World War II is still ongoing, thereby convincing the people there to continue building weapons for him.
+But when a chimpanzee enters a tank inside and fires a shot breaking the wall, Peter goes out on the surface and starts a "fight" with some actors playing Nazis on a film set, while Marko blows up the bunker...
+In '92, during Yugoslav Wars, Peter is disillusioned and leads a paramiltary, while his soldiers kill Marko and Natalia.
+Petar falls into a well and dies.

 Grade:+++